-The idea of Homeward Bound was, quite literally, dreamt into reality by Fabian Dattner (social entrepreneur, leadership activist and founding partner at Dattner Grant).
+The idea of Homeward Bound was, quite literally, dreamt into reality by Fabian Dattner (social entrepreneur, leadership activist and founding partner at Dattner Group).
 The day after Fabian had the dream – a story in itself – she contacted Dr Jess Melbourne-Thomas (Antarctic Marine Ecological Modeler).
 Jess, together with Fabian, believed the dream ‘had legs’.
 In the following weeks, together with Dr Justine Shaw (Antarctic Conservation Biologist), and Assoc.
 Prof. Mary-Anne Lea (Antarctic Marine Biologist), they mapped out a pathway, with feedback from respected scientists and peers, to bring year one to fruition.

 In November 2015, the project went viral globally and, within a few short months, the inaugural program was fully subscribed and Homeward Bound began to grow from a 3-week leadership intensive to a year-long leadership program.